pol-no/zclassic-cmds/README.md

 # zclassic-cmds

 Set of useful command line commands and aliases for ZClassic wallet.
+It is compatibile with Zcash.

 ### Prerequisites
 zcash-cli should be available in the path